heistp/irtt/README.md

       2) If you do not have access to the server, you can work around it by using the tcpdump command above and finding out what IP the server is replying with.
 Specify that IP address to the client.
-Notify the server admin to configure the server correctly with explicit bind addresses.
+Notify the server admin to configure the server with explicit bind addresses.

 7) Why don't you include median values for send call time, timer error and server processing time?